tg359/oshe/README.md

     - [Honeybee[+] 0.0.04](https://www.food4rhino.com/app/ladybug-tools) - used for generating Radiance case. **NOTE**: be sure to update this plugin using the in-built `HoneybeePlus Installer` component to get the latest version in Grasshopper (0.0.05)
     - Individual Python packages listed in `./requirements.txt`

+ ## Process
  The full process is as follows:
 1. Define geometry and materials in the Rhino model (see `./example/RH6_model.3dm` for an example structure).
 The important things to remember for this are that the ground zone should be a closed Brep, and all geometry needs to be clean or coincident vertices, nurbs-curve boundaries or degenerate faces.
 2. Run the `./GenerateCase.gh` script to create the `runenergyplus.bat` and `runradiance.bat` files, then while those are running create the `recipe.json` file containing point-surface-sky view factors.
 It is worth using the simplified EnergyPlus simulation first to check that a valid simulatable model has been created!
 3. Once the simulations are complete, run the `PostProcess.ipynb` script to load the `recipe.json`, annual point-radiation results from Radiance and annual surface temperature results from EnergyPlus.